cowwoc/requirements.java/README.md

 ## Best practices

 * Use `requireThat()` for public APIs to give users superior feedback when something goes wrong.
 * Use `assertThat()` for private APIs and to verify code assumptions.
-This will result in excellent performance when assertions are disabled.
+This results in excellent performance when assertions are disabled.
 Have your cake and eat it too!
-* Favor `assertThat()` over `assert`.
-It has a slightly higher overhead, but most classes do not catch `AssertionError` so such failures do not get caught or logged.
+* Prefer `assertThat()` to `assert`.
+It has a slightly higher overhead, but most applications fail to catch or log `AssertionError` (that is thrown by `assert`) leading to silent failures.

 ## 3rd-party libraries and tools